Frequently asked questions – 3D printing

 No, it doesn’t.
 The solid lubricants are not affected by the heat.
 The same is true for injection moulding and bar stock materials, which also experience intense heat briefly during the manufacturing process without losing their self-lubricating properties.

 Metallic gears can handle higher loads that polymer ones can.
-If you have a metal gear that is reaching the limits of what a metal gear can do, you cannot replace it with a polymer gear.
+If you have a metal gear that is reaching the limits of it can do, you cannot replace it with a polymer gear.
 That would require a gear three or four times the current size.
-But if the metallic gear is not at the limit of what metallic material can do, you can, of course, replace it with a polymer gear, and then you have a system that requires no external lubrication and for which you can receive any type of gear very quickly.
-You can use our service life calculator to determine whether this is the case for your application or not.
+But if the metallic gear is not at the limit of what metallic material can do, you can, of course, replace it with a polymer gear, and then you have a system that requires no external lubrication and you can receive any type of gear very quickly.
+You can use our service life calculator to determine whether this is the case for your application.

 Worm wheel and worm gear design requires precise harmonisation of tooth flank geometry.
 This is necessary for transmitting the intended torques and ensuring that the flanks are wear-resistant and abrasion-resistant.
 Simple, economical manufacturing processes for one-off productions and small series are important if the design is to be transferred to computer and 3D printing systems, making it commercially attractive.